-\paragraph{Standardisation efforts.} OLMES \cite{gu2024olmes} proposed an open standard addressing evaluation methodology variations (prompt formatting, in-context examples, probability normalisation, task formulation) that produce large performance differences on the same underlying questions.
-MMLU-Pro \cite{wang2024mmlupro} increased answer choices from four to ten to improve differentiation, implicitly acknowledging that the standard four-option format may not adequately challenge models.
-These efforts recognise the severity of the format problem within capability evaluation but do not address safety benchmarks, where the consequences of format artifacts are qualitatively different: a format artifact on MMLU misranks models on a leaderboard, but a format artifact on BBQ mischaracterises whether a model exhibits social bias.
+\paragraph{Standardisation efforts.} Gu et al.~\cite{gu2024olmes} propose OLMES, a standards effort that codifies the methodological choices (prompt formatting, contextual information, probability-distribution normalisation, task definition) driving large performance differences on identical questions.
+Wang et al.~\cite{wang2024mmlupro} introduce MMLU-Pro by expanding choice sets from four to ten, an implicit acknowledgement that the four-option default is too easy for current frontier models.
+Both initiatives acknowledge how thoroughly format choices contaminate capability assessments; neither extends to safety benchmarks, where the stakes of a format artifact are categorically different (an MMLU artifact misranks models on a leaderboard; a BBQ artifact mischaracterises whether a model exhibits social bias).

-\paragraph{From capabilities to safety: the gap we fill.} The entire literature reviewed above concerns capability evaluation.
-No prior work has (1) measured the MC-to-open-ended format gap on safety benchmarks, (2) demonstrated that it interacts with deployment architecture, or (3) quantified its magnitude relative to scaffold-induced effects.
-We show that the format artifacts documented for capabilities extend to safety with qualitatively different consequences: a capability gap misranks models on a leaderboard, while a comparable safety gap can reverse the qualitative conclusion of a safety evaluation, mischaracterising whether a model exhibits social bias at all (Section~\ref{sec:format-dependence}).
+\paragraph{Gap between capabilities and safety: what we fill.} The studies above concern capability assessment.
+On the safety side, the analogous questions --- whether MC-to-OE format effects move measured safety, and whether deployment architecture interacts with that movement --- have not been asked.
+Format sensitivities documented for capability evaluation generalise to safety while imposing categorically different penalties: a capability gap misplaces models on a leaderboard, whereas a comparable safety gap can reverse the qualitative conclusion of an assessment (whether a model demonstrates bias, for instance; see Section~\ref{sec:format-dependence}).

-We also identify a compounding mechanism with no precedent in the capabilities literature.
-Map-reduce scaffolding strips MC answer options during task decomposition, inadvertently converting an MC item into an open-ended one.
-An option-preserving variant recovers 40--89\% of the resulting deficit.
-What appeared to be scaffold-induced reasoning disruption was, in large part, inadvertent format conversion: the scaffold changed measurement conditions rather than degrading underlying alignment.
-This interaction reframes the central question of agentic safety evaluation from ``do scaffolds degrade safety?'' to ``do scaffolds change what safety benchmarks measure?''
+The map-reduce scaffolding strips MC answer options during task decomposition, which inadvertently converts a multiple-choice item to an open-ended one.
+A scaffold that preserves option choices recovers 40--89\% of losses due to format conversion.
+The driver of the map-reduce result is measurement condition change, not reasoning disruption or deterioration in alignment; this shifts the central question of agentic safety evaluation from ``do scaffolds decrease safety?'' to ``do scaffolds change what safety benchmarks measure?''